KxSystems/solace/README.md

 - data: string/symbol/byte data, which forms the basis of the payload for the message

 ```
- K senddirectrequest_solace(K topic, K data, K timeout);
+ K senddirectrequest_solace(K topic, K data, K timeout, K replyType, K replydest);
 ```

 Used for sending direct messages that require a sync reply.
-Works as per senddirect_solace with an extra integer timeout param that indicate the millisecons to block/wait (must be greater than zero).
 Returns a byte list of message received, containing the payload.
 Otherwise will be an int to indicate the return code.
 If value 7, the reply wasnt received.

+- topic: Topic to sending the message.
+String type.
+- data: string/symbol/byte data, which forms the basis of the payload for the message
+- timeout: integer timeout param that indicate the millisecons to block/wait (must be greater than zero).
+- replyType Should be an int. -1 for null, 0 for topic, 1 for queue, 2 for temp topic, 3 for tmp queue.
+The topic/queue that you wish a reply to this message to go to
+- replyDest Should be a symbol.
+The topic/queue that you wish a reply to this message to go to (empty for default session topic)

 ### Topic Subscriptions